Woman on her phone with text "engage more B2B buyers"

 B2B influencer marketing does work and you’re ready to get started.
 The only problem is...who are the influencers and where can you find them?

-There are several levels of influencers, and the specifications may vary depending on who you talk to.
-The most important thing to note is that smaller influencers (such as micro-influencers who have <15,000 followers) get significantly better engagement rates than mega-influencers (1M+ followers), as per Influencer Marketing Hub
+There are several levels of influencers, and specifications vary depending on who you talk to.
+The most important thing to note is that smaller influencers (such as micro-influencers who have <15,000 followers) get significantly better engagement rates than mega-influencers (1M+ followers), as per Influencer Marketing Hub.

 Almost counterintuitively, your highest value influencers will have fewer followers.

-Finding B2B influencers for your campaigns isn’t difficult.
-You can mine these channels to find B2B experts:
+You can mine these channels to find B2B influencer experts:

 • Social media